 Good investors are not gamblers.
-You shouldn’t chase big returns, and therefore risk big losses, if you don’t have to.
-If you are disciplined and methodical you know what your long-term investing plans are and you follow these plans through.
+You shouldn’t chase big returns and therefore risk big losses if you don’t have to.
+If you are disciplined and methodical you know what your long-term investment plans are and you follow these plans through.

 It helps if you believe in the long-term rise of the stock-market otherwise you will always be second-guessing your investing decisions.